52454D434F/morce.codes-HUGO/content/posts/photo-organizer-project.md

 #### Different Content (Same Filename, Different Hash)

-When files have the same destination filename but different content:
+When files have the same destination filename but different content (different MD5 hash):

-1. **Modification Time Comparison**: Compares file modification times
+1. **Modification Time Comparison**: Compares file modification times to determine which file is older
 2. **Keep Older File**: The older (earlier modified) file stays in the destination folder
-3. **Move Newer File**: The newer file is moved to `Duplicates/` folder with subseconds format
+3. **Move Newer File**: The newer (later modified) file is moved to `Duplicates/` folder
-4. **Duplicate Check in Duplicates Folder**: Before moving, checks if an identical file already exists in Duplicates folder
+4. **Pre-Duplicate Check**: Before moving to Duplicates folder, checks if an identical file (same MD5 hash) already exists in Duplicates folder
-   - If found: Deletes the current duplicate instead of creating another
+   - **If duplicate found in Duplicates**: Deletes the current file instead of creating another duplicate
-   - If not found: Moves with unique subseconds/sequential naming
+   - **If no duplicate found**: Moves the file with unique subseconds/sequential naming
+5. **Source Replacement**: If the destination file was moved to Duplicates (because it was newer), the source file replaces it in the destination folder

 ### Filename Formats